ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

 ### Prerequisites

-Follow the instructions on [Install PSRule](https://microsoft.github.io/PSRule/v2/install/) to install PSRule if you haven't done so already.
-Please note that this blog post is written using version `2.9.0` of PSRule.
+If you haven't installed PSRule yet, follow the instructions on the official [Install PSRule](https://microsoft.github.io/PSRule/v2/install/) page.
+Please note that this blog post uses version `2.9.0` of PSRule.

-To install Pester, follow the instructions on [Installation and Update](https://pester.dev/docs/introduction/installation).
-The sample tests are created using version `v5` of Pester.
+To install Pester, refer to the [Installation and Update](https://pester.dev/docs/introduction/installation) guide.
+The sample tests in this post are based on Pester `v5`.

-You'll also need the rules, policies, etc. from the previous blog post.
+You'll also need the rules, policies and related files from the previous blog post.
 You can download them [here](https://github.com/ronaldbosma/blog-code-examples/raw/master/validate-apim-policies-with-psrule/start-testing-psrule-rules-for-apim-policies-with-pester.zip).
-To get started, create a new root folder and unzip the files into this folder.
-After unzipping, your folder structure should look like this:
+To get started, create a new folder and unzip the files into it.
+After extraction, your folder structure should look like this:

 ```
 /your-root